Rawhide release & package build

 1. check the commit and tag are correct

-git push master --tags
+git push main --tags

 1. configure anaconda